When To Deploy A Rough Terrain Crane

 As the name would suggest, a rough terrain crane is a form of mobile crane purposefully designed to navigate many different types of earth surfaces.
 Although constructed over a standard crane body, the real power of these machines can be attributed to the four large rubber tyres that hold their traction whilst climbing over uneven ground.
 Often more compact and more stable than their peers, rough terrain cranes are essentially considered to be the 4WDs of the crane world.

 One of the primary reasons that these marvellous machines are considered to be so versatile is due to the fact that the cab is used for both driving and operating the crane.
 Not only does this contribute to its compactness, but it doesn’t mean that the crane has to compromise on power - most rough terrain cranes carry their own counterweight, which makes for a quick set up and ideal for long term projects.
 As such, the most common reasons to enlist the help of a rough terrain crane operator is usually down to one of the following.
+Restricted Access - Large rubber tires and 4WD capabilities enable these cranes to easily access areas that other mobile cranes cannot.
+Roads to a jobsite are not required for these cranes to do their work, and the superior handling, balance and overall capability of a rough terrain crane often makes it the safest choice for tight spaces.

-- Rough terrain cranes are most commonly deployed on surfaces that would otherwise be viewed as treacherous for other types of plant equipment, particularly when materials need to be hoisted from such a position.
+Unstable Ground - Rough terrain cranes are most commonly deployed on surfaces that would otherwise be viewed as treacherous for other types of plant equipment, particularly when materials need to be hoisted from such a position.
 Thanks to their adjustable outriggers, rough terrain cranes can safely handle rocky, muddy or otherwise unstable job sites.

-- Many people are often surprised to learn that not all mobile cranes have the capability of moving from a spot once a load has been hoisted into the air.
+Pick And Carry - Many people are often surprised to learn that not all mobile cranes have the capability of moving from a spot once a load has been hoisted into the air.
 If you need to pick up and carry loads from one location to another, a rough terrain pick and carry crane has all the right tools for the job while still ensuring that safety comes first.

 Opting for a rough terrain crane is often a great way to cut down on the expenses of a construction project, and is usually the cheaper alternative when compared to the costs of buying, storing and maintaining one yourself.